-Even when not compulsory, voluntary reporting of cybersecurity incident is encouraged
+Even when not compulsory, voluntary reporting of cybersecurity incidents is encouraged.

-The MD-SOC, the Maryland-Information Sharing and Analysis Center (MD-ISAC) are available 24/7/365 to aid in identifying cybersecurity incidents and ensuring that resources are available to minimize the impact of cybersecurity incidents.
+The MD-SOC and the Maryland-Information Sharing and Analysis Center (MD-ISAC) are available 24/7/365 to aid in identifying cybersecurity incidents and ensuring that resources are available to minimize the impact of cybersecurity incidents.